-- Xylazine: A horse and deer tranquilizer, it is not a controlled substance or Scheduled by the DEA in America and only requires a veterinarians license to buy.
-It is a powerful sedative which has been a common cutting agent in Puerto Rico for years, and is finally showing up on the US mainland, mostly in the Northeast.
-Due to its powerful sedative properties, it can amplify the depressant effects of heroin and dramatically increase risk of coma or death.
+- Xylazine: A horse and deer tranquilizer, it is not a controlled substance or Scheduled by the DEA in America and only requires a veterinarian’s license to buy.
+It is a powerful sedative that has been a common cutting agent in Puerto Rico for years and is finally showing up on the US mainland, mostly in the Northeast.
+Due to its powerful sedative properties, it can amplify the depressant effects of heroin and dramatically increase the risk of coma or death.

 Fentanyl: A fully-synthetic opioid, it can be manufactured wholesale in unregulated laboratories.
-While there is pharmaceutical-grade fentanyl, the fact that fentanyl prescription levels have remained steady throughout the sharp rise in fentanyl related deaths implies the presence of illicitly produced fentanyl in a majority of these cases.
-The typical strength of pharmaceutical-grade fentanyl is 54.1 times more potent than Morphine¹.
+While there is pharmaceutical-grade fentanyl, the fact that fentanyl prescription levels have remained steady throughout the sharp rise in fentanyl-related deaths implies the presence of illicitly produced fentanyl in a majority of these cases.
+The typical strength of pharmaceutical-grade fentanyl is 25 to 40 times more potent than heroin.
+3

 The presence of illicit fentanyl is worrying because of the lack of quality control in manufacturing.
 This means that the potency of fentanyl can vary wildly between sources.
 Also, there are many analogues of fentanyl which are vastly more potent.
-Some of these are 3-Methylfentanyl (between 48.5-569 times more potent than Morphine), Sufentanil (between 625-4,000 times more potent than Morphine)¹, and Carfentanil (roughly 10,000 times more potent than Morphine)¹.
+Some of these include 3-Methylfentanyl (between 48.5-569 times more potent than morphine), Sufentanil (between 625-4,000 times more potent than morphine), and Carfentanil (roughly 10,000 times more potent than morphine).
 Any of these analogues could be present in heroin and there is no way to know the potency of the cutting agent.

 Danger # 5: Legal Consequences of Heroin Use